 To conduct a statistical analysis of the results, the Friedman test and critical difference diagram \cite{Friedman}, followed by the post-hoc Nemenyi test, were employed to assess the significance of the performance differences between the models.

-The Friedman test results indicate that there are significant differences in the performance of the models being compared (p=$1e\!-\!6$).
-The critical difference diagram in Figure \ref{fig:critical} shows that both the proposed model and exp2GO are the best methods for gene function prediction, with no statistically significant difference between them (p = $0.237$).
-However, there is a significant difference between the proposed model and deepGOplus (p = $1e\!-\!3$) as well as NMFGO (p = $1e\!-\!3$).
+The Friedman test results indicate that there are significant differences in the performance of the models being compared ($p=1e\!-\!6$).
+The critical difference diagram in Figure \ref{fig:critical} shows that both the proposed model and exp2GO are the best methods for gene function prediction, with no statistically significant difference between them ($p =0.237$).
+However, there is a significant difference between the proposed model and deepGOplus ($p =1e\!-\!3$) as well as NMFGO ($p =1e\!-\!3$).